ross-sum/blissymbolics/README.md

 ***

-# Editing this README

-When you're ready to make this README your own, just edit this file and use the handy template below (or feel free to structure it however you want - this is just a starting point!).
-Thank you to [makeareadme.com](https://www.makeareadme.com/) for this template.

-## Suggestions for a good README
-Every project is different, so consider which of these sections apply to yours.
-The sections used in the template are suggestions for most open source projects.
-Also keep in mind that while a README can be too long and detailed, too long is better than too short.
-If you think your README is too long, consider utilizing another form of documentation rather than cutting out information.

-## Name
-Choose a self-explaining name for your project.

-## Description
 Let people know what your project can do specifically.
 Provide context and add a link to any reference visitors might be unfamiliar with.
 A list of Features or a Background subsection can also be added here.
 If there are alternatives to your project, this is a good place to list differentiating factors.

 ## Badges